codefresh-io/docs.codefresh.io/_docs/pipelines/create-pipeline.md

 toc: true
 ---

-Delivery Pipelines are where all the magic happens in CSDP.
-Delivery Pipelines connect Argo Workflows and Argo Events with CSDP's unique functionality to implement and optimize CI/CD flows, such as checking out code, building and testing artifacts, running unit and acceptance tests, or any customized flows you need in your enterprise.
+Delivery Pipelines are where all the CI magic happens in Codefresh.
+Delivery Pipelines connect Argo Workflows and Argo Events with our unique functionality to implement and optimize CI/CD flows, such as checking out code, building and testing artifacts, running unit and acceptance tests, or any customized flows you need in your enterprise.

-CSDP integrates with Argo Workflows and Argo Events, while greatly simplifying the process of creating pipelines and triggering them to submit workflows.
+Codefresh integrates with Argo Workflows and Argo Events, while greatly simplifying the process of creating pipelines and triggering them to submit workflows.

 ### Delivery Pipeline concepts
-Let's start by reviewing the main concepts around CSDP Delivery Pipelines.
+Let's start by reviewing the main concepts around Codefresh Delivery Pipelines.
-In CSDP, the Delivery Pipeline is a logical entity that connects an event-source, a sensor, and a Workflow Template.
+In Codefresh, the Delivery Pipeline is a logical entity that connects an event-source, a sensor, and a Workflow Template.

 #### Pipeline per trigger
-Every sensor-trigger pair is a unique pipeline in CSDP.
+Every sensor-trigger pair is a unique pipeline in Codefresh.
 The same sensor with multiple triggers creates a different pipeline for every trigger.

 #### Git-Ops permission model
 Access to Git Sources and Git repositories are based on the user's write permissions, as defined in their Git provider accounts.

 #### Git Source for pipeline
-The Delivery Pipeline is connected to a specific CSDP runtime installation, and is also run on this runtime through a Git Source.
+The Delivery Pipeline is connected to a specific Codefresh runtime installation, and is also run on this runtime through a Git Source.

 When the pipeline is created and synced with the cluster, all manifests generated for the pipeline are stored in the Git repository.
 These include the sensor and event-source manifests, and the pipeline workflow template's manifest.

 #### Centralized location for Argo Event-entities
-CSDP uses Argo Events to listen to events from different sources and define the conditions that trigger the events.
-All entities for creating and managing an Argo Event - from the event-source and its events, the sensor and its triggers - are available in a centralized location in CSDP.
+Codefresh uses Argo Events to listen to events from different sources and define the conditions that trigger the events.
+All entities for creating and managing an Argo Event - from the event-source and its events, the sensor and its triggers - are available in a centralized location in Codefresh.

 An intuitive selection mechanism enables you to easily select and configure each entity.
 Predefined variables and automated mapping to event payload makes parameterization easy.
-There is no need to manually create the YAML manifests for the different entities, as CSDP automatically generates them after the entities are set up.
+There is no need to manually create the YAML manifests for the different entities, as Codefresh automatically generates them after the entities are set up.

 ### Delivery Pipeline creation flow